MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 13 digits:
-- First digit is not 0 or 9
+- first digit is not zero  or nine
 - 12 digits

 ### Checksum